-The WHO defines someone as having pre-diabetes if they have:
+The World Health Organization (WHO) defines someone as having pre-diabetes if they have:

-- A fasting blood glucose of less than 7 mmol/L.
+- A fasting blood glucose of less than 7 mmol/L; and

-- And, a blood glucose of 7.8 mmol/L or more but less than 11.1 mmol/L after a two-hour oral glucose tolerance test (see below).
+- A blood glucose of 7.8 mmol/L or more but less than 11.1 mmol/L after a two-hour oral glucose tolerance test.

 However, the glucose tolerance test is rarely used now.
 The most commonly used test to identify pre-diabetes is now the HbA1c blood test.
 The WHO has recommended that an HbA1c blood test level of 42−47 mmol/mol (6.0-6.5%) indicates a high risk of diabetes.